Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Approximation Algorithm for Concave Functions

-In this section, we present an algorithm to find an assignment with total utility at least $\alpha = 2(\sqrt{2}-1) > 0.828$ times the optimal in $O(mn^2 + n(\log mC)^2)$ time.
+In this section, we present an algorithm for the AA problem when the utility function for each thread is concave.
+The algorithm outputs an assignment with total utility at least $\alpha = 2(\sqrt{2}-1) > 0.828$ times the optimal, and runs in $O(mn^2 + n(\log mC)^2)$ time.
 The algorithm consists of two main steps.
-The first step transforms the utility functions, which are arbitrary nondecreasing concave functions and hence difficult to work with algorithmically, into a function consisting of two linear segments which is easier to handle.
-Next, we find an $\alpha$-approximate optimal thread assignment for the linearized functions.
+The first step transforms the utility functions, which are arbitrary nondecreasing concave functions and difficult to work with algorithmically, into functions consisting of two linear segments, which are easier to handle.
+Next, we find an $\alpha$-approximate thread assignment for the linearized functions.
 We then show that this leads to an $\alpha$ approximate solution for the original concave problem.
+For ease of exposition, we list the notations used in the remainder of the paper in Table I.